wirdehall/transition-router-react/README.md

 | useParams        | Returns an object with url params defined in your routes.
 Not to be confused with get params in the url. |

 ## How to use

+### Defining a Route
+  `component`: A Route needs to have a component to render.
+This will be the component that is rendered for this url.
+  If a Route has children the component will recieve the matched child component as a paramenter.

+  `path`: Determines if url is a match or not.
+More on paths below.

+  `children`: Are just an array of more Routes.
+It can go recursivly as many steps as you want.

+  `extraComponents`: An object with components that will be added as paramenters to the defined `component` of this Route regardless of which child is being rendered.
+Example of use-case is when a layout have different submenu depending on which route is being shown.
+Guards could also be a use-case.

 ### How to define a path in your routes